stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/05_qualified_notification_model.md

   is forced to rescan and repaint, the open/closed state is discarded.

-- A View takes a very long time to perform a repaint from the full model's content, but it can run faster if it operates only on the change.
+- A View takes a very long time to perform a repaint from the full model's content, but it can run faster if it can operate by knowing only the change.

 These cases demonstrate how an unqualified notification can be wasteful or damage the quality of the user interaction.